BitMEX/proof-of-reserves-liabilities/README.md

 Note that Bitcoin Core supports 'pruning' block undo data beyond a certain depth.
 It is highly recommended that this tool is run against an unpruned bitcoind, otherwise the script may fail if it tries to rewind deeper than pruning allows.

-## Liabilities
+# Liabilities

 We provide a tool in two parts, firstly to generate and secondly to verify a custom implementation of [Maxwell Proof of Liabilities](https://eprint.iacr.org/2018/1139.pdf) using a novel blinding approach to make user balances pseudonymous.
+If you are looking to verify exchange data, [skip ahead to validation](#validation).

-### Creation of Liabilities
+## Creation of Liabilities

 The starting point is a list of the liabilitity to each user, keyed by an account number: